-And in fact Haman is going to his last meal - as Esther has finally summoned up enough courage to speak to the King about the decree to destroy her people.
-For Haman this has become a bad day gone even worse - he is horrified to learn that Queen Esther is also a Jew.
-He might have just as well outright conspired to assassinate the Queen.
+And in fact, Haman is going to his last meal - as Esther has finally summoned up enough courage to speak to the King about the decree to destroy her people.

+So for Haman this day is about to go from bad to worse - he is horrified to learn that Queen Esther is also a Jew.
+His decree might have well been an outright conspiracy to have the Queen assassinated.